-It's certainly been a strange few weeks, and I seem to have expanded my services from comms and copywriting into home tutoring, cleaning and catering.
+Thanks to lockdown it's certainly been a strange few weeks, and I seem to have expanded my services from comms and copywriting into home tutoring, gardening and catering.
 I've even found myself cementing patio cracks and sewing bunting!

 Now I've finally found some time to add a few recent projects to this site.
 In the past year the demand for copy has really grown and I've enjoyed writing on some highly diverse topics, from entertaining children in lockdown, to reviewing business apps to help us work from home to business survival.